-The next step after revising budget is to review your operating costs.
+The next step after revising the budget is to review your operating costs.
 Analyze what expenses you can cut down and settle for services and operations that are compulsory for the daily business operation.

 - Pay with Cash

 Reorganizing how you pay for expenses can also help you with your business debt load.
-If you carry on to use a business credit card to make the purchases or pay for expenses, you’re only increasing your debt—putting you always in worry how to pay it off.
-The best way to manage your expenses is to pay them via cash or cash equivalents such as checks temporarily, as per your budget, can allow you to buy only what you can afford.
+If you carry on to use a business credit card to make the purchases or pay for expenses, you’re only increasing your debt—putting you always in worry about how to pay it off.
+The best way to manage your expenses is to pay them via cash or cash equivalents such as checks temporarily, as per your budget, which can allow you to buy only what you can afford.
 This not only prevents debt accumulation but also helps to eliminate procuring new debt.
 This might not be a suitable option for many—especially when you’re planning to restructure your debt.
 While restructuring debt, you really want to have money on hand to look favorable to lenders.
 Think carefully before choosing this option as your debt elimination goals.

 - Converse with Suppliers & Lenders

 Having a conversation with your creditors and lenders can also help reduce your debt load or interest over time.